 Although the bluefish stock has been rebuilt and is managed sustainably, several key scientific gaps need to be addressed to better inform management.
 For example, more research is needed on the relationship between the age and length of bluefish, how much bluefish is caught and discarded in the commercial fisheries for bluefish and other species and the resulting impacts, and general population trends.
 There is also uncertainty in the methods used by scientists to monitor bluefish abundance and in estimating recreational catch along the Atlantic coast.
-Managers have proposed establishing a coastwide sampling program designed to improve the quantity and quality of information used in future bluefish stock assessments.
-If approved, the new sampling program could begin in 2012.
+In 2012, managers established a coast-wide sampling program designed to improve the quantity and quality of information used in future bluefish stock assessments.

 - Ocean perch